Big Article on Upcoming Screening

 August 10, 2010

-It’s been some time since The Many Faces of Mata
+It’s been some time since The Many

-Ortiz and The Miracle of Mata
+The Miracle

-Ortiz, so I’m happy to report
+of Mata Ortiz, so I’m happy

-about the book, go to: http://www.mataortizartists.com.
+more information about the book, go to: http://www.mataortizartists.com.

 The